 And by “better,” we mean more profitable

-We learned that small can be lucrative in a big way from a man who asked us to help him write a business book some years back.
-His intended to use the book to get himself hired to give more seminars—and then build the cost of giving each participant a “free” copy into his seminar fee.
+We learned that going small can be lucrative in a big way from a man who asked us to help him write a business book many years back.
+He intended to use the book to get himself hired to give more seminars, building the cost of giving each participant a “free” copy into his seminar fee.

-He didn’t care about being on the bestseller list or the big TV shows, he didn’t care about making any money directly from book sales, or winning the Pulitzer Prize.
+Being on the bestseller list or the big TV shows was of no concern to him.
+He didn’t care about making money directly from book sales, or winning the Pulitzer Prize.

 So, big or small?

 It depends on your goals, which are among the first things you should think about when you start to write your book.
 Better yet, think about them before you begin.